What changes about a AC replacement once you cross into Silver Lake

 Cali HVAC treats the closeout as part of the product.
 For a Silver Lake AC replacement, that means the homeowner should receive before-and-after nameplate photos, airflow report, condensate notes, startup temperature readings in a format that can be used by a future technician, property manager, warranty desk, rebate reviewer, or owner representative.

-Permit, rebate, and AHRI context for a Silver Lake ac replacement
+Silver Lake rebate, permit, and AHRI paperwork for ac replacement

 Silver Lake ac replacement paperwork context.